DaneVinson/StupidTodo/readme.md

-## Stupid Todo
+## Stupid Todo - stupid-configs branch
-A simple to-do concept application for exploratory programming.
+A branch of the Stupid Todo concept application I've used to explorator configuration in .NET Core.